MOUNT BAKER DAY TOUR

 Price: $214 adult, $107 child (10 & under)

-*times set to accommodate the Amtrak Cascades train schedule from Vancouver and Seattle
+*times set to accommodate the Amtrak Cascades train schedule from Seattle and Vancouver into the Mount Vernon station.

 The Mount Baker Day Tour drive from sea level to the end of the road at Artist Point at 5410 ft is an amazing journey in itself!
 The Mount Baker Scenic Byway follows alongside the pristine, alder-lined Nooksak River leading you into the magnificent PNW rainforest of the North Cascades.
 Impressive old firs and cedars, accompanied by huge moss-covered maples welcome you into the Mt Baker-Snoqualmie National Forest.